-New FM should decide on M4 - Labour AM
+New FM 'should decide on M4 relief road'

 If the so-called "black route" is approved by the public inquiry, it is possible a legal challenge could cause further delays.

-Finance Secretary Mark Drakeford, the only declared candidate in the race to be the next first minister, said a cheaper alternative to the M4 relief road "would be attractive".
+Finance Secretary Mark Drakeford, the only declared candidate in the race to be the next first minister, has said a cheaper alternative to the M4 relief road "would be attractive".

+Welsh Conservative leader Andrew RT Davies said the relief road "now looks dead in the water", calling on Mr Jones to go "sooner rather than later".

+"Decisions of this magnitude can't just be parked until January and we need to see a swift resolution of the Labour leadership crisis," he said.